le-christine/SEI/Week1/1-Monday/lessons/2-Installfest/README.md

 ## Slack, Browser, And Text Editor

 Slack is a cloud-based team collaboration tool.
 You will use this to communicate with your instructional team, classmates, and the GA staff.
-For consistency, our class will be using `Google Chrome` as our default browser, and our text editor of choice will be `Sublime Text`.
+For consistency, our class will be using `Google Chrome` as our default browser, and our text editor of choice will be `Atom`.

 If you haven't downloaded any of these technologies yet, please do so now: